orbs-network/membuffers/README.md

 ###### Strengths of Flatbuffers
 * Flatbuffers currently has wider language support.
-* Flatbuffers messages are memory mapped for fast direct access (although the Go implementation [doesn't](https://github.com/google/flatbuffers/blob/bed19a5340c12fda7e03d0abe0f34304a3e27590/go/encode.go#L56) take advantage of that).
+* Flatbuffers messages are also memory mapped for fast direct access (although the Go implementation [doesn't](https://github.com/google/flatbuffers/blob/bed19a5340c12fda7e03d0abe0f34304a3e27590/go/encode.go#L56) take advantage of that).
+* Flatbuffers deals more gracefully with huge files that you don't want to page into memory in their entirety (like a 1GB buffer).
 * Flatbuffers is backed by Google.

 #### [Cap'n Proto](https://capnproto.org/)